 This forces investors to feel like they miss out on an ample opportunity if they don’t invest.

 Scam coins often use the word Bitcoin to insinuate their legitimacy and connection to genuine cash.
 Furthermore, they present themselves as part of a broader trading platform, acting as affiliates of respectable, legitimate organizations.

 Scammers prove to have the ability to circumvent any security measures, and hardware wallets are no different.
 Hardware wallets are physical devices that store users’ private keys offline.
 They are a measure of protection getting increasingly popular among investors concerned with their security and privacy.

 So how do scammers possibly compromise a hardware wallet?

 These wallets, usually as small as a keychain USB drive, may come with a built-in vulnerability that makes them susceptible to hacking and the user being robbed.

 The scammers compromise a wallet by selling them to a user with a ‘preconfigured’ seed phrase hidden under a scratch card.
 Scammers advise the user to set up the Wallet with the seed code on the scratch card.
-Thus the user unwittingly activates a backdoor for the scammer to drain their funds on the Wallet.
+Thus the user unwittingly activates a backdoor for the scammer to drain their funds in the Wallet.

 They convince buyers and investors that they need to invest in this new and upcoming cryptocurrency before it blows up in revenue.
-To seem legitimate, they mislead investors by claiming the faux coin is being actively traded on several platforms.
+To seem legitimate, they mislead investors by claiming that faux coin is actively traded on several platforms.
 Once an investor buys these scam coins, the scammer quickly transfers the funds to personal accounts.

 Protection From Scammers